Skip to content

 name: my-agent

-workspace: /Users/me/projects/my-app # Agent runs here
+working_directory: /Users/me/projects/my-app # Agent runs here

-workspace: /path/to/project
+working_directory: /path/to/project

 Or as an object (for future extensibility):